-- The Administration had increased spending on schools year on year over the past five years and over and above the Welsh Government pledge and this year the budget provided a £1.1m increase in schools' budgets, despite a reduction in Welsh Government grant. - Schools received excellent support as reflected in recent results and Governors and School staff deserved praise - A significant amount of money was spent in England on a relatively small number of Free Schools - The Council continued to suffer from the decreasing grant aid being received from central government - The Cabinet had listened to the main issues raised during the consultation process and addressed the most important issues raised - The Deputy Leader explained that meetings were taking place to discuss what could be done to alleviate the impact from the removal of the subsidy for the X16 service and also explained that the route had received subsidy from Caerphilly Council who had announced its intention to remove the subsidy owing to limited use. - The cash level of Council tax remained low despite the position in relation to SSA - The proposals put people first and considered the impact on vulnerable people, listening to people's comments and acting on them. - Despite the significant pressures which impacted on the adult social services budget, services to vulnerable older people had been preserved and in terms of disabled facilities grants the waiting times had improved significantly
+- The Administration had increased spending on schools year on year over the past five years and over and above the Welsh Government pledge.
+This year, the budget provided a £1.1m increase in schools' budgets, despite a reduction in Welsh Government grant. - Schools received excellent support as reflected in recent results and Governors and School staff deserved praise - A significant amount of money was spent in England on a relatively small number of Free Schools - The Council continued to suffer from the decreasing grant aid being received from central government but the Cabinet had made the best possible use of available funds - The Cabinet had listened to the main issues raised during the consultation process and addressed most of the issues raised - The Deputy Leader explained that meetings were taking place to discuss what could be done to alleviate the impact of the removal of the subsidy for the X16 service and also explained that the route had previously received subsidy from Caerphilly Council which had announced its intention to remove the subsidy owing to limited use. - The cash level of Council tax remained low despite the position in relation to SSA - The proposals put people first and considered the impact on vulnerable people, listening to people's comments and acting on them. - Despite the significant pressures which impacted on the adult social services budget, services to vulnerable older people had been preserved and in terms of disabled facilities grants the waiting times had improved significantly

-The Leader of the Opposition stated that if the Administration had listened to previous suggestions, there would have been some significant changes; including making Newport matter a cost - neutral publication; and reducing the number of Cabinet Members.
+The Leader of the Opposition stated that if the Administration had listened to previous suggestions, there would have been some significant savings; including making "Newport Matters" a cost - neutral publication; and reducing the number of Cabinet Members.
 He asked the Cabinet to consider using underspending and other available funds to invest £250,000 on school buildings; £250,000 on economic development schemes, ensuring Friar's Walk is the start of regeneration, including the Market; and £ 250,000 on Streetscene, including zero tolerance on fly tipping.
 He mentioned the significant cost of highway claims that could be avoided by this investment.
 The Leader of the Opposition considered the proposed budget lacked innovative ideas.